 Valga County Youth Work Center Tankla was founded in April 2010 and its initiators were the youth workers, active youth leaders of Valga County and NGO Valga County Partnership Board.

-Literally Tankla (meaning in English: gas station) is a place where a young person and a youth worker and other youth organization worker of Valga county can get fuel so that they would feel good about living in their home village, parish or town and doing things related to youth work.
+Literally Tankla (meaning in Estonian: gas station) is a place where a young person, a youth worker and other youth organization worker of Valga county can get fuel so that they would feel good about living in their home village, parish or town and doing things related to youth work.
 Tankla offers them support, knowledge, experience and cooperation with other parties of the network.
 The main motivation of Valga County Youth Work Center Tankla to participate in European Solidarity Corp as Supporting and Hosting organization is to support the development of youth work field in Valga County in general and in a coordinated way.

 Including into Tankla network the Valga county youth centres are operating on the principle of open youth work.
 Youth work is a creation of conditions for promoting the diverse development of young people which enables them to be active outside their families, formal education acquired within the adult education system, and work on the basis of their free will.

 Fundamentals of youth work: Youth work is the creation of circumstances for developmental activities of youth that enable them to act outside their family, curriculum education and job of their own free will.
 The subject of youth work is a 7-26-year old member of society.
 The aim of youth work is to create prerequisites and support youth in managing as members of society.
 Youth work starts in the site where young people, their views, opinions and interest are.
-Youth work creates the circumstances for the youth’s personal (personality) and social development through the acquisition of new knowledge and skills in nonformal and informal educational environments.
+Youth work creates the circumstances for the youth’s personal (personality) and social development through the acquisition of new knowledge and skills in non-formal and in-formal educational environments.
 Youth work helps shape youth’s ethic beliefs, public spirit and respect of other cultures.
 Youth work assists youth to learn about themselves, others, surroundings through planned and spontaneous activities.
 Youth work strives for youth participation in social order, encourages young people to take responsibility and make knowledgeable decisions about their life, values and the development of society.